scottkryski/Local-LLM-Guide/index.md

 ## Welcome to the Guide!

-This guide is designed to help your team get started with local AI development.
-We will walk through the process of setting up and using powerful open-source large language models on your own computer.
+This guide is designed to help you get started with local AI development.

 ## What You'll Learn